scionproto/scion/doc/pqa-beaconing.md

     * define optimization targets
     * configure interfaces to originate beacons for optimization targets and/or normal beacons
 - [ ] Configuration of AS for PQA beacon propagation
-- [ ] Beacon segment message extensions to include optimization targets
+- [ ] Beacon Message Extension
 - [ ] Allow queries of the form outlined in the pseudocode to the db
 - [ ] Make the AS originate PQA beacons according to the configuration
 - [ ] Make the AS propagate PQA beacons according to the configuration

 ### Configuration of PQA algorithm global paramters

-#### Summary
-We need to configure:
-* Possible quality metrics, their mode of combination, and connection to other parts of the codebase
+We need to configure possible path quality metrics, their mode of combination and connection to other parts of the codebase.
+Further, the parameter `N`.
-* `N`

 #### Modification to codebase
 Definition, loading etc. is done analogously to `StaticConfig` extension, e.g.: